How can I use tags to organise my time?

 The text field here accepts any valid HTML colour value:

-You can also select a colour from the drop-down, which we’ve seeded with a selection of distinct and as-accessible-as-we-could-make-them colours.
+You can also select a colour from the palette, which we’ve seeded with a selection of distinct and as-accessible-as-we-could-make-them colours.

 If you’re using an integration and you have multiple child tags with the same name (ie, Project A > Design and Project B > Design), Turnip will give the child tags the same colour unless you manually change them.
 This way, all your design tasks will use the same colour-coding scheme.